Guppi4/Matala6_AC/README.md

 * Python 3.10

-**Contributing**

-We welcome contributions!
-Feel free to open pull requests or issues for suggestions.

 **Additional Notes**

 * This implementation demonstrates a single step within the Fragman method.
 A complete budget allocation process would likely involve multiple iterations of this function.